-Scleroderma Manitoba, was founded in 1993 by Harriet Carter, who had been diagnosed with scleroderma.
-Scleroderma Manitoba is an all-volunteer, registered charity created to support patients & their families.
+Scleroderma Manitoba was founded in 1993 by Harriet Carter, who had been diagnosed with scleroderma.
+Scleroderma Manitoba is an all-volunteer, registered charity created to support patients and their families.
 Our membership currently includes about 200 patients and their supporters.

 Working on several fronts, Scleroderma Manitoba has a three-fold mission:

-- Supporting scleroderma patients by promoting patient outreach and education
+- Support scleroderma patients by promoting patient outreach and education

-- Raising public awareness and developing information tools for the general public and stakeholders in the medical community
+- Raise public awareness and developing information tools for the general public and stakeholders in the medical community

 - Encourage and support leading edge research in Manitoba and Canada